TerrySimBar/python-api-challenge/README.md

 #### Introduction
-This project uses two Jupyter Notebook (ipynb) scripts with python and appropriate software components, as well as Application Programming Interface (API) to gather weather data about randomly selected cities around the world in order to short-list hotels in cities that meet specified weather critieria.
+This project uses two Jupyter Notebook (ipynb) scripts with python and appropriate software components, as well as Application Programming Interface (API) to gather weather data about randomly selected cities around the world, in order to short-list hotels in cities that meet specified weather critieria.
 The project includes making API calls, creating DataFrames, making scatter plots, computing and analyzing linear regressions, creating interactive maps, and saving visulaizations as outputs in a designated folder.

 - The project includes code features for protecting API keys.